 Of great artistic value is its decorated interior with beautiful mosaics and marble pillars.
 At one point the temple itself was so richly and artistically decorated that Justinian proclaimed, “Solomon, I have outdone thee!”

-The first mosque built after the conquest of Istanbul, the great Mosque of Eyüp lies outside the city walls in Eyüp district, near the Golden Horn, at the supposed place where Eyüp, the standard bearer of the Prophet Muhammed, died in the Islamic assault on Constantinople in 670.
-Today it’s considered as the second place of pilgrimage for Muslims after Mecca.
+It is located near the Golden Horn, at the supposed place where Eyüp, the standard-bearer of the Prophet Muhammed, died in the Islamic assault on Constantinople in 670.

 What other mosques would you suggest?